Property List Check

 Matching Value Syntax

-To match the key to its corresponding value, Banyan uses the ‘Default Read’ command (for macOS devices).
+To match the key to its corresponding value, Cloud Secure Edge (CSE) uses the ‘Default Read’ command (for macOS devices).
 This command outputs values in a specific format based on type:

 Note: Complex data types (such as Data, Array, and Dictionary) are not evaluated for the key’s corresponding value.
 The Property List factor can still check if these keys exist (by entering the key without the value).